aixoss/aix-puppet/README.md

  Used for AIX VIOS software maintenance operations.
  ##### Explanations
-  The aim of this provider is to provide software maintenance operations on a list of VIOSs using NIM push mode.
-Everything is performed from the NIM server on which this AixAutomation Puppet module runs.<br>
+  The aim of this provider is to provide software maintenance operations on a list of VIOS using '**NIM push**' operations.
+Everything is performed from the NIM server on which this Puppet AixAutomation module runs.<br>
   To be able to perform VIOS updates, this NIM push mode need NIM lppsource resources to exist prior from using AixAutomation.
-These NIM lppsource resources have to be manually built before using AIXAutomation Puppet module (if we compare with LPAR updates, in which building NIM lppsource resources is one Puppet AixAUtomation step, and can automatically done).<br>
+These NIM lppsource resources have to be manually built before using AIXAutomation Puppet module (if we compare with LPAR updates, in which building NIM lppsource resources is one Puppet AixAUtomation step, and can be automatically done).<br>
-  Software maintenance operations include: VIOS updates.<br>
+  Software maintenance operations means in this case: VIOS updates.<br>
   You'll find samples of manifest declarations in Puppet AixAutomation DSL language for VIOS updates into './examples/init.pp'.<br>
   The VIOS update operation can be performed in 'preview' mode only depending on 'options' attribute.<br>
-  Several modes of updates may exist exist in the future, but so far only one is coded: "commit", using the 'update_options' attribute.
+  Several modes of updates may exist in the future, but so far only one is coded: "commit", using the 'update_options' attribute.
 See documented example in './examples/init.pp'. <br>
-  Puppet AixAutomation brings a complete logic to verify VIOS update is safe, and to warranty a rollback to previous version is possible in case of issue during update: <br>
+  Puppet AixAutomation brings a complete logic to verify VIOS update will be safely performed.
+Rollback operation (i.e. coming back on previous VIOS version) will be always possible in case of any issue during update, as rootvg is copied before performing VIOS operation.<br>
-   - for each pair of VIOS, a health check can be performed to verify that both VIOS of the pair share the same view of mappings on all types of storage: SCSI, FC, NPIV, etc.
+  - For each pair of VIOS, a health check can be performed to verify that both VIOS of the pair share the same view of mappings on all types of storage and virtual adapters: vSCSI, vFC, SEA, VNIC, etc.
-   This health check should be always run as a preliminary step, and in case of unsuccessful result, VIOS update cannot be done on any VIOS of the pair.
+   This health check should always be run as a preliminary step, and in case of unsuccessful result, VIOS update cannot be done on any VIOS of the pair.
-   The health check is not mandatory, and can be skipped.
+   The health check is not mandatory, and could be skipped, by omitting the '**health**' key-word from the 'actions' attribute.
-   - Before performing a VIOS update, Puppet AixAutomation insures a copy of rootvg exists or is taken, to offer warranty to be able to come back on previous state if anything proves to be wrong.
-The copy of rootvg is taken using 'alt_disk_copy' and results in a "altinst_rootvg" vg on a dedicated disk.
-No VIOS update is run without an existing
+  - Before performing a VIOS update, Puppet AixAutomation insures a copy of rootvg exists or is taken, to always offer possibility to come back on previousVIOS  version if anything proves to be wrong during or before the end of VIOS update.
+The copy of rootvg is taken using 'alt_disk_copy' command: the use of this command results into an "altinst_rootvg" vg on a dedicated disk.
+No VIOS update is run without an existing 'altinst_rootvg'.
-   altinst_rootvg.
-   - If ever rootvg is mirrored, as it is not possible to perform 'alt_disk_copy' on a mirrored disk, the un-mirror operation of the rootvg disk is launched before performing it, and this mirroring is re-establised after performing it.
-But these 'un-mirror' and 'mirror' operations won't be done without an explicit parameter into manifest file, so that this is an explicit choice from the user: thanks to this explicit parameter, Puppet AixAutomation knows that the user is informed of what is being done.
+  - If ever rootvg is mirrored, as it is not possible to perform 'alt_disk_copy' on a mirrored disk, the un-mirror operation of the rootvg disk is launched before performing it, and this mirroring is re-established after performing it.
+But these 'un-mirror' and 'mirror' operations won't be done without an explicit parameter into manifest file, so that this is an explicit choice from the user.
-   - Moreover as it is not possible to update a VIOS with is a UP SSP cluster node, if ever the VIOS proves to be part of a SSP cluster, a check is done on SSP cluster nodes: as a matter of fact, it is necessary that SSP cluster is either UP or DOWN on both VIOS of the pair.
-If ever both SSP cluster nodes are UP before launching the VIOS updates, each SSP node is stopped juste performing VIOS update operation on this very node, and restarted when this VIOS update operation is finised.
+   - Moreover as it is not possible to update a VIOS with is a UP SSP cluster node, if ever the VIOS proves to be part of a SSP cluster, a check is done the VIOS being part of a SSP cluster: as a matter of fact, it is necessary that SSP cluster is either UP or DOWN on both VIOS of the pair.
+If ever both SSP cluster nodes are UP before launching the VIOS updates, each SSP node is stopped juste performing VIOS update operation on this very node, and restarted when this VIOS update operation is finished.
+   - VIOS update logs for each VIOS can be found into ./output/vios Each VIOS has its own log file: updateios_output_update_<vios_name>.log
+   - VIOS update journal for each VIOS can be found into ./output/vios Each VIOS has its own journal file: <vios_name>.yml

  ##### Attributes
    - <b>provider</b>: this attribute is not mandatory, if mentioned it needs to contain name of the provider implementing the 'vios' custom type, therefore the value needs to be: <b>viosmngt</b>.
-   - <b>ensure</b>: to control flow of execution, this attribute can take two values, either <b>present</b> or <b>absent</b>.
-By default <b>present</b> is assumed.
-If set the <b>present</b>, NIM push operation will be attempted so that what is set into attributes is performed.<br>
-   If set to <b>absent</b>,  <i> missing </i>.
+   - <b>ensure</b>: either <b>present</b> or <b>absent</b>.
+Not used to control
+   flow of execution.
+Both values are possible to performed VIOS update.
    - <b>name</b>: not a mandatory attribute if you have only one 'vios' custom type in './manifests/init.pp'.
 Otherwise (multiple 'vios' custom types), this attribute is necessary to uniquely identify the VIOS
    update operation to be performed: you can have several 'vios' custom types in './manifests/init.pp', each of them being uniquely identified.<br>
   - <b>actions</b>: actions to be performed.
 This attribute is a multi-valuated attribute.
-   Several values can be chosen amongst the various values: <b>health</b>,<b>check</b>,
+   Several values can be chosen among the various values: <b>health</b>,<b>check</b>,
    <b>save</b>,<b>mirror</b>,<b>autocommit</b>,<b>update</b>.
    By default, no value is assumed. <br>
-   <b>health</b> action enables VIOS health check prior from making update, if this
+   <b>health</b> action enables VIOS health check prior from making update.
+If this
-   health check is negative, VIOS update operation is not pursued.
-This action should be always run, but is independent and can be skipped by omitting the 'health' key-word into actions attribute.<br>
+   health check is negative, VIOS update operation won't be pursued.
+This action should be always run, but is independent and can be skipped by omitting the 'health' key-word from 'actions' attribute.<br>
    <b>check</b> action enables mirror and SSP cluster checks.<br>
    <b>save</b> action enables the save copy of the rootvg to be taken prior from
    performing update.
 As already said, an 'altinst_rootvg' needs to exist on a given VIOS before VIOS update can be launched on this specific VIOS.
-Several ways of providing a 'altinst_rootvg' or insuring that this 'altinst_rootvg' exists are brought by this 'save' action. <br>
+Several ways of providing an 'altinst_rootvg' or insuring that this 'altinst_rootvg' exists are brought by this 'save' action.
+Refer to below <b>vios_altinst_rootvg</b> and
+    <b>altinst_rootvg_force</b> attributes.<br>
    <b>autocommit</b> action enables autocommit of 'applied only' updates to be done
    if necessary before performing VIOS update.
 VIOS update is not possible if ever all previous installations are not committed. <br>